 Barre is a somewhat small town located in the state of Massachusetts.
-With a population of 5,533 people and just one neighborhood, Barre is the 241st largest community in Massachusetts.
-Barre has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 5,536 people and just one neighborhood, Barre is the 241st largest community in Massachusetts.
+Barre has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Barre is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Barre is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Barre who work in management occupations (15.32%), office and administrative support (11.50%), and teaching (10.03%).